NTarver17/digital-clock/README.md

 - Modern CSS for styling and centering
 - Vanilla JavaScript for time logic and DOM updates

-Perfect for showcasing fundamental web skills in your portfolio.

 ---

 ## ✨ Features